mattetti/mattetti.github.io/source/_posts/2012-11-18-real-life-concurrency-in-go.markdown

 in a specific style.
 That style is clear and comfortable for me.
 My code stays simple, I don't go crazy with callbacks, and the conventions make it simple for everyone else to understand my code.

-Whether or not Go appeals to you stylistically, but clearly the designers stayed close to the goal of developing to a 21st century C with a special focus on concurrency with the unix approach.
+Whether or not Go appeals to you stylistically, clearly the designers stayed close to the goal of developing to a 21st century C with a special focus on concurrency with a unix approach.